Digital & Immersive Experiences

 Main House Studio

 Immerse yourself in a mountain adventure.
 Thomas and Maria and their friends Mr. and Mrs. Asher B. Durand hiked Schroon Mountain in the Adirondacks and the experience inspired Thomas’s painting, View of Schroon Mountain, Essex County, New York, After a Storm, 1838.
-A mash-up of 270-degree projections of drone imagery of the mountain today and Thomas’s sketches are narrated by Cole’s description of the hike from his private journal.
+A mash-up of 270-degree projections of drone imagery of the mountain today and Thomas’s sketches are narrated by descriptions of the hike from his private journal.
 The experience ends with the finished painting projected on a canvas in this very room where Thomas painted it.

 Sitting Room